Exploiting nodes symmetries to control synchronization and consensus patterns in multiagent systems: Introduction

 \section{Introduction}

-Network control is of utmost importance in many application areas from computer science to power engineering, the Internet of Things and systems biology \cite{Cor_Kat_Mot_13}, \cite{Liu_Bar_Slo_11}.
+\IEEEPARstart{N}{etwork} control is of utmost importance in many application areas, from computer science to power engineering, the emerging ``Internet of Things'' and computational biology \cite{Liu_Bar_Slo_11,whalen2015observability}.
 Over the past few years there has been considerable interest in the problem of steering the dynamics of network agents towards some coordinated collective behavior, see e.g. \cite{Che_13} and references therein.
-Synchronization and consensus are two examples where all the agents of the network {\em cooperate} in order for a common asymptotic behavior to emerge \cite{Olf_Mur_04}, \cite{Su_Hua_12}, \cite{Dor_Bul_14}.
+Synchronization and consensus are two examples of such collective behavior where all the agents {\em cooperate} in order for a common asymptotic behavior to emerge \cite{Dor_Bul_14}.

-Often, in applications, interactions between neighboring network nodes are not all collaborative as there might be certain nodes that have {\em antagonistic} relationships with neighbors.
-This is the case, for example, of social networks, where network agents might have different opinions \cite{Gal_96}, or biochemical and gene regulatory networks, where interactions between nodes are either activations or inhibitions \cite{Sza_Ste_Per_06}.
-Similar antagonistic interactions also arise in technological systems, as for example in the so-called Internet of Things where a number of objects is required to collect field information and maximize different (often conflicting) utility functions.
-A remarkable example of this instance is given in \cite{Stu_Sho_12}, where a distributed system for charging electric vehicles is developed with the goal of balancing multiple utility functions.